GuitarCraftMiner/RealTime5-Team-2/Mechanical_Design/README.md

-# Folder for mechanical design files
+# Mechanical Design of Wind Turbine

 ## Assembly
 * All parts separately as .IPT